shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/050-premapping.md

 old identifier and entity name stored in the current connection.
 Then it returns the mapping object, which contains the new Shopware 6 identifier.
 With this identifier it is possible to map your converted entity to your premapping choice.
 If `getMapping` returns null, then no valid mapping is available and you have to log this with [LoggingService](./071-logging.md).
+The mapping object has two keys: `id` and `entityUuid`.
+The `id` key is the identifier of the `swag_migration_mapping` entry and have to be inserted in the `mappingIds`, if the mapping should be preloaded.
+The `entityUuid` key is the UUID of the mapped entity.